dulnan/vuetamin/README.md

   /**
    * The state function is called before every animation loop.
 Its return
-   * value is passed to all animation handlers.
+   * value is passed to all methods in the queue.
-   * The function receives the data as an argument.
-Though it's possible
+   * The state function receives the store data as an argument.
+Though it's
-   * to mutate values in data, this is probably a bad idea.
+   * possible to mutate values in data, it's a bad idea.
    *
    * You can do additional calculations here based on the data.
    * The function can return anything from a single value, to an object or